tomasmark79/debianium-home-tomas-scripts-tools/readme.md

 > SmartHome IT Environment

-Debianium is the name of self Home IT Environment.
+Debianium is the name of self Home IT Environment Service

 ### RaspiWall - Happy Hour - 50 days of UpTime Tested
 * Services